 Whether you like to cruise groomed runs, hit features in the park, or seek out fresh powder on the mountains, there’s a ski setup that’s right for you.
-In this guide, we’ll explain the different parts of a ski setup and how to select the right gear for you.
+In this guide, we’ll explain the different parts of a ski setup and how to select the right downhill skis and gear for you.

 Now let’s learn about what connects you to the skis, the bindings.